- Importing a Vehicle into the United States

 A Member of the Armed Forces

-The vehicle must have been purchased internationally before the owner departs to the United States.
+The motorcar must have been purchased internationally before the owner departs to the United States.
 In other words, the person cannot return to the U.S. and then purchase a vehicle for import without paying duties.

 Generally, the duty assignment must last 140 days or more.
 Navy personnel are eligible after 120 days or more of extended duty.